stackforge/fuel-docs/devdocs/develop/nailgun/customization/extensions.rst

 directory.

 .. important::
   Do not use the direct db calls to Nailgun core tables in the extension class.
 Use the ``nailgun.objects`` module which ensures compatibility between the Nailgun DB and the configuration implemented in your extension.

+  Also there **must be no** relations between extension models and core models.

 Extension Data Pipelines